kubewarden/docs/docs/writing-policies/rust/04-write-validation-logic.md

 ---
-sidebar_label: "Writing Validation Logic"
+sidebar_label: "Writing validation logic"
-title: ""
+title: "Writing validation logic"
+description: This tutorial covers writing validation logic for a Kubewarden policy being developed in Rust.
+keywords: [kubewarden, kubernetes, policy development, rust, validation logic]
+doc-type: [tutorial]
+doc-topic: [writing-policies, rust, validation-logic]
 ---

-# Writing the validation logic

-It's time to write the actual validation code.
-This is defined inside of the `src/lib.rs` file.
-Inside of this file you will find a function called `validate`.

-The scaffolded function is already doing something:
+You define validation code in the `src/lib.rs` file.
+In this file there is a `validate` function.

+The scaffolding has already inserted a function that can be used and adapted.

 ```rust
 fn validate(payload: &[u8]) -> CallResult {